Drawn to Spring Green

 "We call it the Spring Green vortex,'' said manager Michael Anderson at Taliesin Bookstore at the Frank Lloyd Wright Visitor Center.
 "There's something going on here.''

 Wright likened the pull of these unglaciated hills to a stretched rubber band.
-Nelson says that when she and her husband, Duane, first drove through from their home in Illinois, "it was like it was pulling us in.''

 Today, it's the tourists who are pulled in.

 Visitors come from all over the world to House on the Rock.
 There's even a Christmas tour, adding excess to excess: more than 6,000 Santas, sitting between wooden soldiers on the booming Gladiator Calliope, being pulled by mermaids on the 182-chandelier Carousel, surfing next to a giant whale tail on Heritage of the Seas.

 Frank Lloyd Wright's Taliesin is considered a masterpiece.

 It's not exactly festive, but it's a spectacle.

 "It's unbelievable,'' said visitor Pat Phillips of Cottage Grove, Minn.
 "This guy had to have a bolt loose, but he's so creative.
 I've never seen anything like this.''